stanfill/rotationsC/README.md

 *rotations*
 ========================================================
-A staple version of the *rotations* package is available for download from CRAN.
-For MAC users, the next version of *rotations* can be downloaded as shown below.
+A stable version of the *rotations* package is available for download from CRAN.
+For MAC users, the next version of *rotations* can be downloaded from GitHub.
+Windows users will need to download the repo, compile the C++ code and install locally.

 ### Installation instructions for Mac:
 ```